 For bracelets, nothing beats 316L stainless steel.
 I have a bracelet that I have been wearing for going on 3 years straight, and it has not faded.
 It has survived all sorts of housework and Voodoo, occasional fire, summer, and sex…and guess what?
 It’s not even gold plated.
 It’s freakin’ gold tone.

 Gold tone stainless steel generally keeps its look much, much longer than gold plated because gold is soft, and friction wears it off rather quickly.
 The process they use to make stainless steel gold tone, IP or PVD “plating” is usually more durable than normal gold plating.
 It will take years to wear off, even with every day wear and exposure to water, sweat, and heat.
 It’s also usually given a top coat of a sort of electrophoretic lacquer.
 From what I gather, sometimes it has gold in it, but usually not.
 The best is made with titanium that has been treated to be metallic yellow.
 It is very versatile, and can be used to replicate the look of any karat of gold, and even a beautiful champagne color.
 When it does start to lose its sheen, it’s usually from accumulated dents more than it is fading.
 Try polishing it because good PVD coatings will take a polish nicely.
+Click here for more information on the difference between normal plating and PVD coating.

 It is hard to know what process is being used for gold tone, but there are a couple of ways to tell when you’re getting the good fake.
 Almost all of these things are made in China, so buy from the same Chinese companies that make watches.
 They make bracelets the same way, and maybe chains too.